juanPablo06/fast-forward-iac/README.md

 ### Scaling considerations

-For scaling the application using docker compose, you can add a --scale flag to the `docker compose up` command and define how many replicas of the specific service you want to run (backend in our case).
+For horizontal scaling of the application using docker compose, you can add a --scale flag to the `docker compose up` command and define how many replicas of the specific service you want to run (backend in our case).
-It can also be achieved declaratively by adding a replicas definition to docker-compose.yml:
+It can also be achieved declaratively by adding a replica definition to docker-compose.yml:

 `deploy:
         replicas: 3`

-This creates another requirement: load balancing between the replicas.
+This creates another requirement: distribute incoming requests across the replicas.
-To solve this issue we can add a Reverse Proxy like NGINX to our docker-compose.yml.
+To solve this issue we can can use a load balancer either external to Docker Compose or as another service within our docker-compose.yml, like nginx.

-One of the challenges is that for deploying an application using Compose you'd have to run it on a single server.
-For proper orchestration of the application using Compose, we would have to run it on a Docker Swarm cluster.
+We should consider container orchestration tools like Kubernetes or Docker Swarm for more complex applications.
+These tools provide more advanced features for managing and scaling containerized applications like:
+Autoscaling, high availability by distributing containers across multiple nodes, fault tolerance, scheduling for efficient resource management.
+Docker Compose is great for local development and simple multi-container applications, but a container orchestration tool is necessary for large-scale production-grade applications.